States We Lend In

 More specifically, PMI will be required if you make a down payment of less than 20% of the purchase price of the house.
 If you can muster up at least 20%, you can avoid paying PMI.

-A recent Origination Insight Report gives us some insight into the average down payment on a house within Washington State and elsewhere across the country.
+A recent Origination Insight Report gives us some insight into average loan-to-value ratios for home purchases.

 Confused yet?
 Don’t worry.
 We’ll cover more about LTV, PMI further down.

-It appears that the average down payment for a home purchase in Washington State is 5% to 20% when a conventional home loan is being used.
+Conventional loan down payments can vary widely from one borrower to the next in Washington State.
 “Conventional” means the loan is not backed by the government, which distinguishes it from FHA and VA.

 However, just remember that PMI will be required for conventional loans with down payments less than 20%.
 That said, the minimum down payment that borrowers may put down with a conventional loan is 3%, which is available through the conventional 97 loan program.

-According to the latest OIR, the average down payment among home buyers using the FHA loan program was 5%.
-That’s not surprising since borrowers are required to put down at least 3.5% when using FHA loan programs to buy a house.
+Borrowers are generally required to put down at least 3.5% when using FHA loan programs to buy a house.

 These loans are attractive to borrowers who may be unable to put together a large down payment or who have a credit score that’s on the lower end, as FHA loans have less stringent requirements for approval.
 However, there are some drawbacks to FHA loans, as you’ll may more in the end.